Jaykul/DevOps2025/talks/CliTools/slides.md

 ---

-# L is for lnav<div class="text-sm text-primary-lighter">https://github.com/tstack/lnav</div>
+# L is for lnav<span text="sm primary-lighter">https://github.com/tstack/lnav</span>

 Logfile Navigator.
-Try it!
+A TUI with built-in understanding of syslog, apache, strace, and more, but **very good** with any log files that have time stamps.
+Supports _navigation by time_, markdown annotations, searching, etc. Try it!
 There's a 'tutorial1' and a 'playground' you can use to learn what it can do:

 ```bash
 ssh tutorial1@demo.lnav.org
 ```

-A TUI with built-in support for syslog, apache, strace, and tcsh history, but very good with any log files that have time stamps.
-Supports searching, navigation by time, markdown annotations, etc.

-**Note:** Windows builds are currently only available on the [ci-build output](https://github.com/tstack/lnav/actions/workflows/c-cpp.yml).
+⚠ **Note:** Windows builds currently only available on [ci-build output](https://github.com/tstack/lnav/actions/workflows/c-cpp.yml), but just unzip and run.

 | Logs | Markdown |
 | ---- | ---- |